 So was the Management Forum the first customer test?

-Von Truchseß: Indeed it was.
+Von Truchseß: Indeed it was!
 And it garnered several possible responses that we were able to incorporate into our next developments.
-This encouraged us to aim for roll-out on the 1st February.
-We've said it ourselves that a lot can go wrong, but the deadline is set.
-We don't mind taking out a function or making it less fancy - as long as the app goes live on the 1st February.
-These were start-up thoughts that we've transferred to several over projects since then.
+This encouraged us to aim for roll-out on February 1.
+We knew a lot could go wrong, but the deadline was set.
+We wouldn't mind taking out a function or making it less fancy—as long as the app went live on February 1.
+These were start-up thoughts that we've transferred to several other projects since then.
 The first 2,000 downloads came quickly, and several people from abroad are also opting in despite not speaking any German.

 Did you track the first 2,000 downloads?

-Lucaßen: We did, though the data is distorted seeing as we started later for non-desk employees.
-The first 2,000 downloads came quickly, though we were actually happier about the downloads that followed: since February 1st, we've been seeing a slower increase in downloads, though we're still seeing 10 to 20 new users on a daily basis.
+Lucaßen: We did, though the data is distorted, seeing as we started later for non-desk employees.
+The first 2,000 downloads came quickly, though we were actually happier about the downloads that followed.
+Since February 1, we've been seeing a slower increase in downloads, though we still see 10 to 20 new users on a daily basis.

 How big is your team?

-Von Truchseß: We've got just over a dozen employees who cover three areas: Classic Corporate Communication, Strategic Association Work and Sustainability.
-Our subsidiaries and our foreign subsidiaries all have their own contacts, and we keep in close contact with them.
+Von Truchseß: We have just over a dozen employees covering three areas: Classic Corporate Communication, Strategic Association Work, and Sustainability.
+Our subsidiaries and foreign subsidiaries all have their own contacts, and we keep in close contact with them.

 Carsten Lucaßen and Albrecht von Truchseß in the state-of-the-art Viessmann